 Heritage assets are books gifted to or purchased by the College.
-The value of heritage assets acquired by donation during the year was £nil (2022: £nil).
-Donations of heritage assets valued at £60k were received in the year ended 30 June 2013.
-During the year, the College purchased Heritage Assets at a cost of £nil (2022: £29k).
+The value of heritage assets acquired by donation during the year was £nil (2023: £nil).
+During the year, the College purchased Heritage Assets at a cost of £nil (2023: £nil).